 has at least $n-3$ elements.
 By Lemma \ref{lemma_resulting_polygon}, the set

 has at least four elements.
 Therefore, the set $X \cap Y$ has at least one element, i.e., there is at least one good, nonessential vertex. \end{proof}

-\begin{lemma} Given a balanced, simple spherical polygon $Q$, let $u_i$ be a good, nonessential vertex of $Q$ (Lemma \ref{lemma_special_vertex} guarantees that such a vertex exists).
+\begin{lemma} Given a simple spherical polygon $Q$, let $u_i$ be a good vertex of $Q$.
 Then the number of spherical inflections of $Q$ is greater or equal to the number of spherical inflections of the resulting spherical polygon $Q-u_i$. \end{lemma} \begin{proof} Given $u_i \in Q$, the polygon $Q - u_i$ will be formed by deleting $u_i$ along with the (spherical) edges $[u_{i-1},u_i]$ and $[u_i,u_{i+1}]$ from $Q$, and by adding the edge $[u_{i-1},u_{i+1}]$.
 Figure \ref{figure_possible_impossible} depicts two of the many possibilities (we represent them on the plane instead of the sphere to aid visualization).

 If $u_i$ is the vertex of the conclusion of Lemma \ref{lemma_special_vertex}, then the situation of figure \ref{figure_possible_impossible} (b) cannot happen: if at least one of the vertices $u_{i-2}$ and $u_{i+2}$ were in the inside of the spherical triangle formed by the vertices $u_{i-1}$, $u_i$ and $u_{i+1}$, then $Q$ would either have a self-intersection (which is impossible by hypothesis) or $Q - u_i$ would have a self-intersection (which is not true due to the choice of $u_i$).